tytydraco/yessleep/out/The_Downstairs_Window_Wont_Change.md

 I checked my watch... and my spine ran cold.
 I couldn't even read the numbers, it all just looked like squiggles, just like the writing on the wall.

 I remembered the writing on the wall, I remembered a lot about the other side of the window.
 The more I remembered, the colder I felt and the hazier my watch got, until it snapped into focus and read 11:46 pm.
-All sounds and smells stopped when I read the numbers and I looked up, across the creek was a black figure, like a shadow without a man casting it, staring at me with two, unblinking white eyes.
-He looked familiar.
+All sounds and smells stopped when I read the numbers, as if I had done something wrong, something to disturb a world where was alone.
+I wasn't supposed to look at my watch, because somehow, it made it clear that I didn't belong.
+I looked up and across the creek was a black figure, like a shadow without a man casting it, staring at me with two, unblinking white eyes.
+I couldn't shake the feeling that he looked familiar.

+YOU DON'T BELONG...

 MY head was flooded with ideas, theories, all manner of answers to questions that were too numerous to ever hope to answer, but I knew in that moment that I had done wrong.
 I'm not supposed to know the time, but I brought a watch.
 I thought back to when I woke up in my bedroom and walked to the alarm clock, he was there, behind me.

+YOU DON'T BELONG..

-He didn't move at me, cross the river, or do anything that was directly threatening, he just stared, but I had to stop staring at him, because the more I did, the less was there around him.
+He didn't move at me, cross the river, or do anything that was directly threatening, he just stared, but I had to stop staring at him, because the more I stared, the more I noticed him, the less I noticed behind him or in any way around me.
 It looked at first like a fog had rolled in, covering the land behind him, but that wasn't true at all, there was no fog, the tree line and the mountains beyond that were once visible in the far off distance were simply gone, consumed by an encroaching tide of white that tore and shredded them to nothingness.
 I turned my head, it was happening all around me, encircling the house, closing in.

+YOU DON'T BELONG.

 I looked back, the figure was still across the creek, his hand was raised now, pointed behind me, back at the window.
-He didn't have a mouth, but I could almost hear him screaming in my mind "RUN!"
+He didn't have a mouth, but I could hear him screaming in my mind: "RUN!"

 The white light sped up, almost as if it 'saw' me and hastened its' approach.
 The figure did not heed its' own advice and when the light touched it, it disappeared as well.

 I scrambled to my feet and sprinted for the window, the white light closing in around me until I dove head first into the window, my field of vision being completely drowned out in the light.

 I woke up on the basement floor, the window was shut, with an impact crack in the center, like a large rock was thrown at the window from the outside (whether that outside was the real outside is up for debate).
-I opened the window again and saw it to be bright outside, not like before, it was still summer but it had to be around dusk, which was still wrong as it was now past midnight.
+I opened the window again and saw it to be bright outside, not like before, it was still summer, still sunny, still noon, which was still wrong as it was now past midnight.
+It looked nearly identical to that ideal summer day I had seen and experienced before, but it looked...
+Different.
+Something tiny, something you can't see until you're looking back, and now that I'm looking back, I can finally say that I know what had changed.
+One.
+Single.
+Fraction.
+Of.
+A. Second.

+One moment to the next.
+One moment at a time.
+Only passing or fading away into the fog when you notice that once the clock's hand twitches, it ends.

 I felt the pressure again, the draw to return to that place, but I knew that I could not stay.
 It mounted and mounted until I finally painted over the window and once again, no natural light entered the basement.
 I painted layer after layer until the pressure in my chest faded and I no long wanted to open the window and return to that 'perfect' place.